two-bit words

 1. Have a clear thesis.
 Make sure the reader understands your argument.

-2. Present the central points of the paper clearly and logically, and support them with evidence gained from appropriate and relevant research.
+2. Present the central points of the paper clearly and logically, and support them with evidence gained from the readings and/or research.

 4. Follow a recognized citation style.